Non-Hermitian Origin of Detachable Boundary States in Topological Insulators

 \textit{Wannier localizability}.---Whereas we have focused on the detachability of topological boundary states, we now clarify its connection with the bulk Wannier localizability, using $K$-theory~\cite{Karoubi} (see Fig.~\ref{fig: commutative diagram}).
 For a gapped $d$-dimensional Hermitian system, we consider the bulk Hamiltonian $\mathcal{H}_{\rm bulk}\,(\bk)$ with periodic boundary conditions and the boundary Hamiltonian $\hat{\mathcal{H}}_{\rm bdy}\,(\bk_\parallel)$ with semi-infinite boundary conditions~\cite{infinite}.
 The corresponding $K$-groups underlying their topological classifications are related by the bulk-boundary correspondence~\cite{Karoubi, AS-69, FM-13, Thiang-16, Shiozaki-17, Gomi-21}.
 As explained previously, the boundary Hamiltonian $\hat{\mathcal{H}}_{\rm bdy}\,(\bk_\parallel)$ exhibits no spectral flow and is thus detachable if and only if it is in trivial phases within the corresponding Wigner-Dyson classes by ignoring chiral and particle-hole symmetries.
 From a bulk perspective, by contrast, this reduction to the Wigner-Dyson classes dictates the presence or absence of exponentially localized bulk Wannier functions.
 In fact, if $\hat{\mathcal{H}}_{\rm bdy}\,(\bk_\parallel)$ exhibits spectral flow on the boundary, $\mathcal{H}_{\rm bulk}\left(\bk\right)$ holds a nontrivial topological invariant even when chiral and particle-hole symmetries are ignored, which obstructs the exponentially localized Wannier functions.
 Conversely, the absence of boundary spectral flow permits exponential Wannier localization \cite{Altland-24}.
 We further elaborate on the $K$-theory classification in our accompanying work~\cite{SNSSK-24}.

 \textit{Discussions}.---In this Letter, we elucidate that non-Hermitian topology underlies Wannier localizability and detachable boundary states in Hermitian topological materials, thereby establishing their classification (Table~\ref{tab: classification}).
-Specifically, we demonstrate that while intrinsic non-Hermitian topology prohibits the detachment of topological boundary states, extrinsic non-Hermitian topology permits it and further leads to anti-Hermitian topology of the detached boundary states.
+We demonstrate that while intrinsic non-Hermitian topology prohibits the detachment of topological boundary states, extrinsic non-Hermitian topology permits it and further leads to anti-Hermitian topology of the detached boundary states.
 Our formulation reveals that the detached topological boundary states concomitantly exhibit Wigner-Dyson-type gapped topology in total and chiral-type or Bogoliubov-de Gennes-type gapless topology at zero energy.
 They should exhibit unique Anderson localization and transitions, meriting further investigation.
-Additionally, our formulation is applicable to topological crystalline insulators.
+Our framework may also be useful in engineering topological flat bands at boundaries.
+The precise conditions to realize boundary topological flat bands are left for future work.

+Our non-Hermitian perspective directly characterizes the detachability of topological boundary states and complements the bulk classification of Wannier localizability~\cite{Altland-24}.
+This complementary viewpoint should be relevant to extending our results to topological crystalline insulators, where the bulk-boundary correspondence becomes more subtle.
 As a prime example, we investigate reflection-invariant second-order topological insulators~\cite{Chiu-13, Morimoto-13, Shiozaki-14, Langbehn-17, supplement}.
-It is also worthwhile to extend our formulation to detachable boundary states in other types of topological insulators, such as Hopf insulators~\cite{Moore-08, Alexandradinata-21} and nonsymmorphic insulators~\cite{Fang-15, Shiozaki-15, *Shiozaki-16}.
+It is also worthwhile to generalize our formulation to detachable boundary states in other types of topological insulators, such as Hopf insulators~\cite{Moore-08, Alexandradinata-21} and nonsymmorphic insulators~\cite{Fang-15, Shiozaki-15, *Shiozaki-16}.
+Finally, a possible connection with topological unitary operators~\cite{Gong-21} is worth noting.

 {\it Note added}.---After the completion of this work, we became aware of a recent related work~\cite{Lapierre-24}.

 \begingroup [3]{}

 \endgroup